Cryptocurrency and Taxes: What Your Need to Know

 How do I report Cryptocurrencies on my tax return?
 IRS Notice 2014-21 holds that for federal tax purposes, cryptocurrencies are treated as personal property, like a painting or a car.
 While this determination does not seem like a logical fit, until the IRS reverses this decision and recognizes bitcoin and other cryptocurrencies as currency, there are tax implications investors should consider.

 Cryptocurrency miners must recognize ordinary income equal to the fair market value of the cryptocurrency at the time it is mined.

-- Whenever cryptocurrency is spent on goods or services, the spender must recognize taxable income (or a loss) on the difference between the fair market value at the time it is spent and the tax basis of the currency at the time it was acquired.
+Whenever cryptocurrencies are spent on goods or services, the spender must recognize taxable income (or a loss) on the difference between the fair market value at the time it is spent and the tax basis of the currency at the time it was acquired.

-If you have a question about how to effectively plan for your cryptocurrency holdings and the tax implications, do not hesitate to contact us.
+If you have a question about how to effectively plan for your cryptocurrency holdings and the tax implications, do not hesitate to contact our Wills, Trusts and Estates Law department.
 (Amanda M. Kita, Esquire, Feb.
 12, 2018)

 (January 25, 2018) If you have been following the news, you likely have heard buzzwords like “Bitcoin” “cryptocurrency” and “blockchain”, but might not fully understand the concepts behind digital currency.
 This is the first of a series of writings about cryptocurrencies, tax implications for owning cryptocurrencies, and how to effectively plan for cryptocurrencies in your estate.

 A cryptocurrency is an electronic money that utilizes technology controlling its creation and protection, without disclosing the identity of its users.
 Cryptocurrencies are unique because they do not rely on government or bank created money.